medusajs/medusa/docs/content/advanced/backend/plugins/create.md

 Where `medusa-plugin-custom` is the package name of your plugin.

-After linking to your plugin in a local Medusa server, either run the `build` or `watch` commands in your plugin directory:
+After linking to your plugin in a local Medusa backend, either run the `build` or `watch` commands in your plugin directory:

 ```bash npm2yarn
 # in the directory of the plugin